nhs-r-community/conf-23-checkin/backend/email_body.md

 The nearest underground stations are:

-Euston Square
+- Euston Square
-Euston
+- Euston
-Warren Street
+- Warren Street
-King’s Cross St Pancras
+- King's Cross St Pancras

 Euston Square has step-free access between the platform and street level from the Westbound platform only.

 Find out how to get to us by tube with Transport for [London’s journey planner](https://tfl.gov.uk/plan-a-journey/).